Basement Remodels | From Cold Concrete to Underground Retreat

 Even if you plan to only remodel a portion of your basement, there are still a variety of options.
 While leaving part of the basement unfinished for storage, you can still make great use of the rest of the space by creating a workout area, kid-friendly zone, small home office, and more.

 Fitness lovers will appreciate having a section in the basement that’s strictly dedicated to working out.
 You don’t need an insane amount of space for a few machines, mats and weights.
 Create a small home office space that can be utilized by adults who work from home or by kids who need a place to do schoolwork away from distractions that may be present in the kitchen, living room or bedroom.
 All you need is a small desk, chair, and some simple shelves.
 Keep it light and cheery by using pale shades of paint on the walls and installing lights on the ceilings.
 Put together a space for children to play or do arts and crafts.
 Have custom built-in shelves or cubby holes installed, or buy pre-built shelves where bins filled with toys, books, and more can be stored.
 Not wanting to completely finish your basement, but wanting to spruce it up, means you could leave the existing concrete floors and lay down some large, soft, and colorful area rugs.
+An Epoxy Flooring Company will help you decide how to polish your concrete floors.
 You could also leave the ceiling exposed instead of installing drywall.
 Just add some blue-gray paint and embrace the industrial style that is currently on trend.

 Whether you’re looking for a family-friendly hangout space, a place to entertain friends on weekends, or an area to house your family’s latest hobby, don’t let your precious square footage go to waste.
 This underground jewel is prime real estate, and the possibilities for improvement are truly endless.